EDOCDO-SydneyLeiher/Privacy-Suppression/README.md

 ## Background

 Privacy suppression techniques are utilized to prevent reidentification and protect individuals' privacy when dealing with cell counts equal to or less than three.
-In this project we have applied a primary and complementary suppresion.
+In this project we have applied a primary and complementary suppression.
 We have applied a minimum N-size of 4 to group size of EPP enrollment as a primary suppression.

 Original data: